vniarchos/BootSTOP/README.md

 <!-- TOC -->

 ## Overview
-This code applies the soft actor critic algorithm to solve a truncated crossing equation for a conformal field theory (CFT).
+This code applies the soft-Actor-Critic algorithm to solve a truncated crossing equation for a conformal field theory (currently only the 6d (2,0) CFT).
 See references [1], [2] and [3] for comprehensive background.

 ## Getting started